Energinet-DataHub/geh-terraform-modules/azure/cosmos-db-account/README.md

 }
 ```

-Two tags are added by default
+Two tags are added by default:

 ```ruby
 locals {